No, this is not an ode to a certain TV series or the setting*, but rather an expansion of a vital part of it.

 A Dragonfly is a good-looking, fast ship, true.
 But as soon as something breaks, you get in trouble.
 Even if the best mechanics fix it, it is never quite the same anymore, exhibiting quirks, that only get stronger with time.
 After a few repairs, or any tinkering with the machinery, the performance is likely to go down dramatically, and after a few years of use is the ship basically a wreck.

 Today, while still a sight, it produces contempt in most that know about ships.
 A hopeful owner either accepts the never-ending repairs which bring little good, or simply exchanges the whole inside, sacrificing some of the speed and control for reliability.

-The interior size, thought for one or two passengers sitting or lieing, was best described by the first customer: "Just enough for a nice threesome."
-Using it for actual interplaneter travel is considered crazy; but it was an escape craft for larger ships at times.
+The interior size, thought for one or two passengers sitting or laying, was best described by the first customer: "Just enough for a nice threesome."
+Using it for actual interplanetary travel is considered crazy; but it was an escape craft for larger ships at times.
 Too bad it is so fragile.

 The now-bankrupt Wu Jyu Zheng Industries was famous for their unconventional designs and systems formats that were incompatible with most other hardware.
 Though it turned out to be the downfall of the corporation, an entire underground industry grew around providing third-party parts, software, and systems for WJZ ships.
 The most successful and popular of these is the J-419 combat vessel, known to most as the Barracuda.